When it comes to paying for your course fees, you can:

 You must submit your eCAF on or before your first census day.
 If you do not submit your eCAF on or before the census day, you will not be able to access a VET Student Loan for that fee period.

 For more information on VET Student Loans, visit the Study Assist website.

 To apply for a VET Student Loan, you must complete the Request for a VET Student Loan electronic Commonwealth Assistance Form (eCAF) by the census day.

 You must first enrol with your provider and indicate you wish to access a VET Student Loan.
 Your provider will then give the department your enrolment information, including the nearest applicable census day, through the eCAF system.

-You will then receive an email with log in details to sign into the eCAF system.
-Once you sign in, you will need to verify the pre-populated information and complete the mandatory fields.
+You will receive an email with login details to sign into the eCAF system.
+Once you sign in, you must verify the pre-populated information and complete the mandatory fields.
 You must then wait at least two full business days after you have enrolled in your studies before submitting the eCAF.

 You must submit the eCAF on or before the first census day for which you would like the loan to apply.

 Once you submit your eCAF, you will receive an email confirming your loan approval and providing you with a copy of your completed form.
 You should keep this for your records.